benavern/z-cookies/README.md

 ```javascript
 ZCookies.set("numberThree", "Hello, World!");
 ```

 #### Expiration date

 Instead of providing some ununderstandable timestamps, we chose an easyer solution : providing a number of days of validity.

-It will be automatically conerted so that the browser understands well what you meant.
+It will be automatically converted so that the browser understands well what you meant.

 For example for a cookie that is meant to exist only for three days :

 ```javascript
 ZCookies.set("numberFour", "Where is bryan?", 3);
 ```

 ### Delete

 ```javascript
 ZCookies.delete("numberThree"); // now numberThree cookie does not exist anymore.
 ```

 ### BONUS

-You can chain ZCookies `set` and `delete` methodes, `get` will always return a `value`.
+You can chain ZCookies `set` and `delete` methodes.

+The `get` method can be added at the end of the chain, it is meant to return a `value`.

 ```javascript
 ZCookies.set("Chaining", "Is").set("A", "realy").set("Awesome", "Feature").delete("A").get(); // {"Chaining": "Is", "Awesome": "Feature"}
 ```

 ## Todo